(Source: National Mental Health Association)

 - Validate the child’s feelings.
 Do not minimize a child’s concerns.
-Let him/her know that serious school violence is not common, which is why incidents such as Columbine and Conyers, Georgia, attract so much media attention.
+Let him/her know that serious school violence is not common, which is why incidents such as the Reynolds High shooting and Columbine attract so much media attention.
 Stress that schools are safe places.
 In fact, recent studies have shown that schools are more secure now than ever before.

 - Empower children to take action regarding school safety.
 Encourage them to report specific incidents (such as bullying, threats or talk of suicide) and to develop problem solving and conflict resolution skills.
 Encourage older children to actively participate in student-run anti-violence programs.

 - Discuss the safety procedures that are in place at your child’s school.
 Explain why visitors sign in at the principal’s office or certain doors remain locked during the school day.
 Help your child understand that such precautions are in place to ensure his or her safety and stress the importance of adhering to school

 - Create safety plans with your child.
 Help identify which adults (a friendly secretary, trusted teacher or approachable administrator) your child can talk to if they feel threatened at school.
 Also ensure that your child knows how to reach you (or another family member or friend) in case of crisis during the school day.
 Remind your child that they can talk to you anytime they feel